 Integrating with carrier platforms and portals can send these same updates to your order management tools if you’re an eCommerce seller.
 That way, you can know the status of a package and share this with customers when they ask.
 It’s worthwhile because that can speed up most of your customer service requests, which will improve your reputation with customers.

 Unfortunately, many customers get upset at the company that sells the product when a delivery is late.
-That’s often not your fault, especially during COVID-19.
+That’s often not your fault.
 So, what’s a seller to do when you’re getting complaints about “scheduled delivery pending” and “awaiting delivery scan” notices?

 Your best bet is to communicate early and often.
 Tell customers when you’re experiencing delays in general as well as for their specific orders.
 Push people to get text updates or download apps from carriers.
 If you’re a Shopify seller, the Shop app can do this for you and directly work with the customer’s accounts.